 Make it easy for interested people to ask questions from the outset.
 If you’re recruiting through Reach we make this option part of the process.
 If not, provide contact details.
 People from digital industries are used to a more ‘social’ approach to recruitment.

-Open days, informal meetings with the CEO or Chair, opportunities to see the charity in action.
-These can all inform and inspire candidates.
+Informal meetings with the CEO or Chair, open days or opportunities to see the charity in action can all inform and inspire candidates.

 Respect their time

 Ask for all the information that you need to shortlist – a CV and covering letter are common tools and a well crafted letter will tell you plenty about the candidate.
 But please don’t ask them to fill out an application form!
-This is just a bureaucratic hurdle, and will discourage many good candidates.
+This is a bureaucratic hurdle that will discourage many good candidates.
 If you need extra information, ask at the point at which it is needed (eg on appointment).